 We were delighted to locate this very interesting stone pillar about a mile from Ballyvourney Church.
-The stone is carved with an encircled cross of arcs on each face, and with a curious walking figure on the east face that appears very much like a pilgrim.
-Found near its present location, it has been enclosed by a circular wall, possibly to protect it from sheep.
+The stone is carved with an encircled cross of arcs on each face, and with a curious walking figure on the east face that appears to be a pilgrim.
+Found near its present location, it has been enclosed by a circular wall, probably to protect it from livestock.
 The cross of arcs is a symbol likely associated with pilgrimage, although not necessarily the only one.

 Situated: From Ballyvourney head SE to Ballymakerra, upon leaving the village take the first left, this turns back towards the west.
 Drive along here keeping a close eye on the fields to the right.
 You can see the walled enclosure from the road.
 A hidden gate leads into the field.

 Discovery Map 79: W 2135 7708.
 Last visit July 2011.

 Latitude: 51° 56' 26"N